Mansfield City Schools

 o 9 years’ teaching experience

-Certification OR Teacher Leader Endorsement with successful
+o National Board Certification OR Teacher Leader Endorsement with successful

-completion of the
+completion of the Master Teacher Program

 Criteria for Master Teacher designation

-Distinguished Teaching -
+- Distinguished Teaching - Focused Collaboration

-Distinguished Teaching – Focus on Students and Environment
+- Distinguished Teaching – Focus on Students and Environment

-Distinguished Teaching – Focus on Content, Instruction and Assessment
+- Distinguished Teaching – Focus on Content, Instruction, and Assessment

-Continued Professional Growth
+- Continued Professional Growth

 Eligibility for Master Teacher status:

-Hold a valid professional
+- Hold a valid professional teaching license or certificate

-Hold a Master’s Degree
+- Have a Master’s Degree

-Have taught a minimum of 8
+- Have taught a minimum of 8 years (current 9th year)

 - Work a minimum of 120 days during the current school year in MCS

-Work under a teaching contract/employed as a teacher
+- Work under a teaching contract/employed as a teacher

-What do you have to do?
+- What do you have to do?
 Complete application and recommendation forms, checklist, write narrative section and submit supporting evidence

 - The narrative section and supporting evidence will then be scored

 Advantages of being a Mansfield City School Master Teacher